American Diva and Aquarian of Representation

 Leontyne Price’s trill is a vocal phenomenon unto itself.
-Its natural speed of air locomotion when put in visual terms could be compared to the centrifugal force created when an Olympic figure skater drops themselves into a visual blur while performing the most dizzying of Figure 8’s.
+Its natural speed of air locomotion when put in visual terms could be compared to the centrifugal force created when an Olympic figure skater drops themselves into the visual blur of a perfectly executed spin.

 Although her low register is naturally thick and heavy, Ms. Price’s high notes are equally bright and buoyant, causing a vibrational speed to naturally occur with her trill where its revolutionary spin can be likened to the most tightly wound of toy tops.
 A feature one does not expect to hear when listening to the rest of Price’s impressive vocal palette of sound.
 This quirky, “out there”, unexpected example of speed that borders the erratic mirrors the qualities and motion of Ms. Price’s planetary ruler, Uranus.

 One of the highlights of Leontyne Price’s career as an Aquarian of Representation occurred in 1967 when both the diva’s voice and her Uranian-marked trills were in their prime and captured on film while performing as the soprano soloist in the Verdi Requiem.